 What if I told you that it is possible to retire 30+ years earlier then the traditional age of retirement in Australia (65).

-Most people would naturally think that is not achievable without a big inheritance, huge risk or extreme luck.
+Most people would naturally think that is not achievable without a big inheritance, huge risk, a high paying job or extreme luck.

 Would you believe me if I said that it’s 100% realistically feasible for most Australians without any of the above?